CIDA-CSPH/.github/profile/README.md

 - Each PR should have a .gitignore file which tells Git not to track data and other large binary files

 ## Upcoming Brown Bag Seminars
 Occur once a month on the second Tuesday of the month at 1:00pm.
+Recordings are saved at ~Shared/programming_lunch_seminars

 Date | Topic | Presenter
 ----| --- | ---
+Jan 10 | PASS and R Power | Souha Fares
-Feb 14 | SAS Macros | Alejandro Varela
+Feb 14 | SAS RegEx | Alejandro Varela
 Mar 14 |  |
 Apr 11 |  |
 May 16 | HADES (used to be called OHDSI Methods Library) | Zhixin Lun